-The 11-mile Capital Crescent Trail follows the route of the Baltimore & Ohio Railroad's Georgetown Branch rail line of the Baltimore & Ohio Railroad.
+The 11-mile Capital Crescent Trail follows the route of the Georgetown Branch rail line of the Baltimore & Ohio Railroad.
 It begins in Silver Spring, Maryland, east of the Rock Creek Trestle and curves westward and south through Maryland into Washington, D.C., to end in the heart of historic Georgetown.

-Bethesda trailhead: Take I-495to the Wisconsin Ave.
-(SR 355) exit and head south toward Bethesda.
+To start in Bethesda, take the Capital Beltway to the MD Route 355 (Wisconsin Ave.) exit and head south toward Bethesda.
 In downtown Bethesda, turn right onto Bethesda Ave.
 The trail crosses Bethesda Ave. at Woodmont Ave., just one block west of Wisconsin Ave.

-Georgetown terminus: Go south on Wisconsin Ave. to its end under the Whitehurst Freeway and turn right onto Water Street.
+To begin in the Georgetown neighborhood of Washington, D.C., go south on Wisconsin Ave. to its end under the Whitehurst Freeway and turn right onto Water Street.
 The trail begins at the end of Water Street.
-Street parking is usually available along Water Street.
+Street parking is usually available along Water Street on weekends.

 To access the on-road bike route that connects downtown Silver Spring to the Georgetown Branch, from the Capital Beltway (Interstate 495), take the Georgia Ave. exit south toward Silver Spring.
 After 1.5 miles, turn right on Colesville Road in downtown Silver Spring toward the Metro station.
 At the first light, turn right onto Second Ave.
 The Georgetown Branch Trail starts at this intersection.